CSA - Certified Solution Architect

 Automation

-• CLI … Command Line Interface
+• CLI: Command Line Interface

-• API … Application Programming Interface
+• API: Application Programming Interface

-• IaC … Infrastructure as Code
+• IaC: Infrastructure as Code

-Infrastructure as Code
+Infrastructure as Code (IaC)

-• Specify your whole infrastructure as programming code
+• Define entire infrastructure as code

-• Automated infrastructure management
+• Automate infrastructure management

-• Code is also documentation
+• Code serves as documentation

 Example